mohwaili/NewsApp-Example/README.md

  - The assets & strings are generated with Swiftgen

 ## Tests
- - Unit tests are written using XCTest framework (NewsAPIKit & The ViewModel in NewsApp)
+ - Unit tests are written using XCTest framework (NewsAPIKit & The ViewModels in NewsApp)
  - UI tests are written using EarlGrey
  - Mocks are generated with Sourcery